esmdsuhail/IDC-21-Days-SQL-Challenge-/Day_02/My learnings /read.md

 ## 🎯 Challenge

--Question: Find all patients admitted to the 'Surgery' service with a satisfaction score below 70, showing their patient_id, name, age, and satisfaction score.
+- Question: Find all patients admitted to the 'Surgery' service with a satisfaction score below 70, showing their patient_id, name, age, and satisfaction score.

 `select patient_id, name, age, satisfaction from patients